 One idea is the put them together in the centre of a bank of cabinets.
 It will break up the array of doors, pulling your eyes away from the plainer doors.
 Another option is to use the glazed kitchen doors at each end of the kitchen.
 In a smaller kitchen this idea will pull the kitchen together, giving it a beginning and an end.
 Finally you could try putting one glazed unit to each side of your cooker backsplash.
 This will highlight this area and once again, it will break up the overall look of the kitchen.

 Glazed units can also be used in a central island or dining area.
-In these parts of a kitchen you may be more inclined to store your tableware and might want these on display.
-It is also the perfect way to identify these areas as being separate from the main kitchen and demarcated as eating areas.
+In these parts of a kitchen you may be more inclined to store your tableware.
+It's a great way to put these on display.
+It is also the perfect way to identify areas as separate from the main kitchen.

 What type of glazed door is best?

 Glazed doors work well with any design or material of door.
 The more traditional painted or wooden doors will often have glazed panels which are leaded or patterned in some way.
 You could choose this to match your kitchen windows, giving a cohesive look.
-More modern doors are likely to use etched glass which may also have a pattern such as a checker board effect or similar.
+More modern doors are likely to use etched glass.
+These may have a pattern such as a checker board effect or similar.

 Can I customise my glazed door?

-If you choose to buy doors with plain glass you may want to try adding a coloured film to the back of the glass to add a pop of colour to your kitchen.
-You could do this to bring plain white or black doors alive and help them to work with your tiling or painted walls.
+If you buy doors with plain glass, add a coloured film to the back of the glass to give a pop of colour to your kitchen.
+This will bring plain white or black doors alive and help them to work with your tiling or painted walls.
 Coloured film is easy to buy at craft stores and can be carefully applied to clean glass.
 Patterned transfers are also available if you want an individual look.

 A glazed kitchen door is perfect for adding a little bit of interest to your kitchen.
 For either a modern or traditional look, a glazed kitchen door is the perfect antidote to boring walls of cupboard doors.